-(a) If a person nominated by petition as a candidate for the office of city council member or for mayor, city attorney, or auditor, at a nonpartisan primary election, if such an election is to be held for the office sought by such candidate, dies or withdraws not less than forty days before the day of such primary
+(a) If a person nominated by petition as a candidate for the office of city council member or for mayor, city attorney, or auditor, at a nonpartisan primary election, if such an election is to be held for the office sought by such candidate, dies or withdraws not less than forty days before the day of such primary election, the vacancy so created may be filled by the nominating committee of five persons designated in the nominating petition of the affected candidate.

-- election, the vacancy so created may be filled by the nominating committee of five persons designated in the nominating petition of the affected candidate.
+(b) if a person is either nominated in the primary election as a candidate for council member or other elected city office for the next subsequent general election or certified as a candidate for the next subsequent general election according to Section 202(b) of this Charter, and such candidate dies or withdraws not less than forty days before such general election, the vacancy so created may be filled by the nominating committee of five persons designated by the nominating petition filed prior to the primary election by the affected candidate.

-(b) if a person is either nominated in the primary election as a candidate for council member or other elected city office for the next subsequent general election or certified as a candidate for the next subsequent general election 202(b) of this Charter, and such candidate dies or withdraws not less than forty days before such general election, the vacancy so created may be filled by - withdraws not less than forty days before such general election, the vacancy so created may be filled by the nominating committee of five persons designated by the nominating petition filed prior to the - 8 primary election by the affected candidate. - (c) To fill the vacancy created by the death or withdrawal of a candidate for council member or other elected city office under provisions (a) or (b) of this section the members of the nominating committee of five persons designated in the nominating petition filed by the affected candidate, or a majority of them shall file with the appropriate election officials, not less than forty days before the day of either the primary election or the general election, a certificate signed and sworn to under oath by each of them, designating the person they select to fill such vacancy.
+(c) To fill the vacancy created by the death or withdrawal of a candidate for council member or other elected city office under provisions (a) or (b) of this section the members of the nominating committee of five persons designated in the nominating petition filed by the affected candidate, or a majority of them shall file with the appropriate election officials, not less than forty days before the day of either the primary election or the general election, a certificate signed and sworn to under oath by each of them, designating the person they select to fill such vacancy.
 Such certificate must be accompanied by the written acceptance of the person whose name is so certified.